StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/enabled.md

 Follow the steps below to complete a full install:

-1. Use the following AWS policy file to give correct permissions to install the lambdas: [StackStateIntegrationPolicyInstall.json](/api/stackpack/aws/resources/{{stackPackVersion}}/StackStateIntegrationPolicyInstall.json)
+1. Use the following AWS policy file to give correct permissions to install the lambdas: [Rancher ObservabilityIntegrationPolicyInstall.json](/api/stackpack/aws/resources/{{stackPackVersion}}/Rancher ObservabilityIntegrationPolicyInstall.json)

 2. Download the manual installation zip file and extract it: [stackstate-aws-manual-installation-{{stackPackVersion}}.zip](/api/stackpack/aws/resources/{{stackPackVersion}}/stackstate-aws-manual-installation-{{stackPackVersion}}.zip)

-3. Make sure that the AWS CLI is configured with the proper account and has the default region set to the region that should be monitored by StackState.
+3. Make sure that the AWS CLI is configured with the proper account and has the default region set to the region that should be monitored by Rancher Observability.
 For further information on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://l.stackstate.com/ui-aws-cli-configure-role).

 4. From the command line, run the command:
     ```